Abstract Submission Guidelines

-The 11th International Conference on Brain Monitoring and Neuroprotection in the Newborn is dedicated to providing a forum for the continuing education of professionals working to improve the neurological and developmental health outcomes of premature and sick newborns.
+The 12th International Conference on the Newborn Brain is dedicated to providing a forum for the continuing education of professionals working to improve the neurological and developmental health outcomes of premature and sick newborns.
 This conference explores means to understand, monitor, protect and treat the developing brain of the premature and term neonate.

 Material presented in the abstracts should be organized and presented according to accepted scientific style.
 All new investigational studies must include the hypothesis being tested, methods, results with applicable statistics, and discussion and/or implications regarding practice.